FY 2022 Results Summary

-The data displayed on this web page were downloaded from the survey system on 23 May 2023, by which time the Commission had completed a thorough quality assurance/quality control inspection of the data that were submitted.
-At this time, it is known that no FY 2022 projects from the USGS and Army Corp of Engineers have been entered.
-We are working with our agency colleagues to remedy this situation.
+The data displayed on this web page were downloaded from the survey system on 04 June 2023 , by which time the Commission had completed a thorough quality assurance/quality control inspection of the data that were submitted.
+FY 2022 data from the Army Corps of Engineers will not be available for entry until July 2023 and are not included in this results summary.
 Before citing any results, please contact the Commission at firstname.lastname@example.org for confirmation of the results presented here, or if you have any questions.

 Suggested Citation: U.S. Marine Mammal Commission.
 (2023).
 “Survey of Federally Funded Marine Mammal Research: FY 2022 Results Summary.”
 Retrieved Month DD, YYYY, from https://www.mmc.gov/grants-and-research-survey/survey-of-federally-funded-research/fy-2022-results-summary/.